knfcz/http-errors/readme.md

 **Note: if you use express v5+ and your handler returns a promise, you can actually throw the error instead of calling _next_**

-#### Passing additionnal data
+#### Passing additional data

-If you want to pass some additionnal data to the client, you can pass an object to the error constructor
+If you want to pass some additional data to the client, you can pass an object to the error constructor

 ```js
 throw new MissingResourceError({